itsmuffinverse/itsmuffinverse/README.md

 - hi im @itsmuffinverse, or u can call me muffin :D
-- im interested in coding, drawing, minecraft, and i love llamas :]
+- im interested in drawing, minecraft, and i love llamas :]
 - im here because i can